World's #1 finishing resource since 1989

 A. I have polished several frames and this is what I have found.

 Skip the Easy Off oven cleaner or the Aircraft Paint Remover (I have done it this way and it sucks and makes huge mess, WAY too much work too)..there is no better way to remove the clear coat than a standard drill and a polishing wheel adapter at your local Sears..you will need to buy 5" adhesive backed sandpaper pads for the adapter.
 Make sure to buy a couple packs of both 100 grit and 220 grit adhesive pads.
 Your next stop will be at local auto parts superstore and go to the automobile paint isle, buy wet/dry sandpaper in the following grits 400, 600, 800, 1000.
-Also stop by your local hardware store and pick up a bag of both #00 and #000 0000 steel wool [linked by editor to product info at Rockler].
+Also stop by your local hardware store and pick up a bag of both #00 and #000 0000 steel wool [affil. link to info/product at Rockler].
 You will strip 99% of the clearcoat with the 100 grit pads, try to use the drill in a consistent motion that follows the "grain" of the frame when possible.
 Progress from 220 grit pads to wet/dry and soapy warm water hand sanding from 400, 600, 800, 1000.
 During the wet dry phase you should make sure to sand in consistent movement that should follow grain of aluminum, DO NOT BUFF IN CIRCLES.

 After the wet dry phase I then move to the #00 steel wool and buff in the same motion with quite a bit of elbow grease, I then progress to the #000 steel wool and do the same thing...if you have done everything properly your frame should look fairly polished at this stage but the final steps will bring out the "ultimate polish" and give you hopefully a mirror like shine that equals chrome plating.
 I use a converted angle grinder with the guard removed for this buffing, you can also use a high speed buffer as long as it turns HIGH rpm.
 Your local Home Depot carries in the tool section a brand of products called DICO, they are in orange/brown packages and they are made for metal finishing.
 You will need to buy two buffing wheels, make sure to buy the ones that are very tightly stitched together as you will want to apply pressure to the frame with the wheel, the loose buffing wheels will not work the way you need them to.
 You will also need to buy a stick of EMERY ROUGE, TRIPOLI ROUGE, and for optional last step you may want to buy JEWELERS ROUGE (and a 3rd buffing wheel if you buy third stick of rouge).
 Fire up your buffing wheel and apply EMERY rouge to wheel, polish the frame in consistent movement, reapply rouge as necessary, progress to TRIPOLI rouge and fresh buffing wheel and then finally JEWELER'S ROUGE with a fresh wheel.
 DO NOT MIX rouges of different types on the same wheel, you will get inconsistent results.
 I use Mother's Alum.
 Polish for maintenance but occasionally will pull out buffer and give frame/swingarm a quick hit with EMERY rouge.